Librum-Reader/Librum/README.md

 # Donations

-If you like the Librum project, consider making donating to the opensource developers at https://www.patreon.com/librum_reader.<br><br>
+If you like the Librum project, consider donating to the opensource developers at https://www.patreon.com/librum_reader.<br><br>
 As a team of opensource developers we rely on donations from the community to be able to continue working on projects like Librum.
 Any help is greatly appreciated.

 <br>